-Grain free dog food and treats are easy to digest, and the high percentage of meat protein and healthy fats, alongside low percentage of carbohydrates and no grains, may improve a dog's performance.
+Grain-free dog food and treats are easy to digest, and the high percentage of meat protein and healthy fats, alongside a low percentage of carbohydrates and no grains, may improve a dog's performance.
 In fact, some scientific studies have shown exactly this to be the case.

 Keep in mind that a grain-free diet isn’t ideal for all dogs.
-A few recent studies from the FDA found that grain free diets may cause heart disease in some dogs.
-It's best to check with your veterinarian to ensure a grain free diet is the best option for your pup.
+A few recent studies from the FDA found that grain-free diets may cause heart disease in some dogs.
+It's best to check with your veterinarian to ensure that a grain-free diet is the best option for your pup.
 If they agree, Charlee Bear Grain Free Crunch may be a good treat option for your Fido.

 Charlee Bear Grain Free Crunch Review

 As the name suggests, these dog treats are 100% grain-free.
 They are also free of corn, wheat, and soy.
 There are no artificial colors, preservatives, or flavors included in Charlee Bear Grain Free Crunch.

 As you can see in my video review above, our dogs are big fans of these treats.
 Our Lab, Saddie, will eat pretty much anything.
 She also eats everything very quickly.
 Sometimes I wonder if she even tastes her treats!